Posted On: November 13, 2025

 • A supervisee/trainee class covering the expectations and responsibilities of both roles (4 hours)

-Some states require you to pass an exam before working as a trainee, so check if yours is one of them.
+Some state licensing boards require course providers to be state-approved and for you to pass an exam before working as a trainee, so make sure to check the requirements.

 Step 2: Find a Mentor